H4RR1SON/sherlock/docs/configuration.md

 - `api_url` — Your configured API URL

 **Not stored in config file:**
-- Tokens (stored in OS keychain when possible)
+- Tokens (stored in OS keychain when possible; if keychain is unavailable, the token may be stored in the config file fallback)

 You generally don't need to edit this file directly.
 Use `sherlock auth login` to update settings.